OpenBMB/UltraFeedback/README.md

 - [ ] Extend UltraFeedback to multi-round dialogues.

 ## Limitations
-- Although GPT-4 can provide well-aligned annotation and textual feedback for most samples, we must note that GPT-4 also make mistakes.
+- Although GPT-4 can provide well-aligned annotation and textual feedback for most samples, we must note that GPT-4 also makes mistakes.